 To learn more about our volunteer opportunities and how to become a member of this dynamic team, stop by the office to pick up a Volunteer Application Form, download the form below to print and return to the office, or complete the online form on this page.
 Upon receipt of your application, we will contact you to arrange a time to discuss the opportunities to become a volunteer.
 We look forward to meeting you!

 |End of Life and Bereavement Visitors||

-NOTE: End of Life and Bereavement Visitors must successfully complete an extensive screening and training process.
+NOTE: Nav-CARE volunteers must successfully complete an interview and a 6-hour online training program.
+End of Life and/or Bereavement Visitor training is strongly recommended.
 An RCMP Vulnerable Persons Check is required.